SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide lifted it in her magic.
 "These old sewing machines are heavier than you might think."

 Rarity chucked.
 "Oh, I know darling.
-When I was a little filly, my dad wanted to take my favorite sewing machine and use it as a boat anchor when it broke.
-I was having none of it, however.
-I simply suggested we should use him as the boat anchor instead."
+When I was a little filly, and my favorite sewing machine broke, my father wanted to tie a rope to it and use it as an anchor!
+I was having none of it, of course.
+I simply suggested we use him as the anchor instead."

 Oxide laughed.
 "Glad you stood up for yourself."